eroicaleo/dsp-guide/README.md

 # dsp-guide

-This is my notes for the book
+This is my notes for the 2 books:

+1. "Understanding Digital Signal Processing" (3rd edition) By Richard G. Lyons.
-"The Scientist and Engineer's Guide to Digital Signal Processing" By Steven W. Smith, Ph.D. .
+2. "The Scientist and Engineer's Guide to Digital Signal Processing" By Steven W. Smith, Ph.D. .
 Book link [here](https://www.dspguide.com/pdfbook.htm)